EdwinWalela/rage/README.md

 ./rage -url <endpoint> -method <HTTP-Method> -users <integer> -attempts <integer>
 ```

-Using a YAML configuration file provides enables you to customize the request further
+Using a YAML configuration file enables you to customize the request further

 ```yaml
 target: